Steven Tari: Capture, escape and death

-In 2007, Tari was captured after rival villagers traveled into his mountain stronghold at Matepi village, in the Transgogol area of Madang Province, and attacked and captured him.
+In 2007, Tari was captured after rival villagers traveled into his mountain stronghold at Matepi village, in the Transgogol area of Madang Province.
 One of the villagers climbed into a tree to obtain a cellphone signal and called the authorities.
+A team of Madang police officers, consisting of Madangs Fox Unit embarked on capturing Tari.
+The small team was led by then Police Station Commander Jim Namora.
+The officers clashed with Steven Tari's followers in a shootout before apprehending him.
+Steven Tari was taken to Jomba police Station and was later moved to Beon.

 Tari's appearance in court was delayed due to the injuries he suffered in that assault.
 He appeared in court in October 2007 charged with sexual offences.
 The claims of murder were never tested in court.
 He argued in his defence that "Those women were flower-girls and this was the work of the minister and permitted by the religion.
 And I don’t know if the charges laid against me are wrong or right."
 Because he had no legal representation the trial was adjourned until December.
 He was held in Madang's Beon Prison.
 In April 2010 it was reported that Tari again attempted escape from custody but was caught quickly afterwards.
 In October 2010 he was found guilty of four counts of rape, and sentenced to twenty years in prison.

 On 21 March 2013, Tari escaped with 40 other prisoners in a mass breakout from Beon Prison Camp.
 On 31 August, police reported that Tari had been killed by the villagers in Gal, a small Madang village, two days earlier, allegedly after murdering a local woman.
 An investigation is pending, although national newspapers have reported that Tari was "chopped to death" by the angry villagers.